 At a minimum, you should:

-The first thing you want to do is audit your site to look for any technical problems that could affect user experience.
+The first thing you should do is audit your site for technical problems that could affect user experience.
 You’ll want to identify and fix broken links, remove/fix 404 pages, and fix any other technical errors.
 You should also find and minimize the redirects on your site, as they can affect site speed.

-There are plenty of diagnostics tools out there you can use to perform a site audit, such as Screaming Frog or SEO Crawler.
+There are plenty of diagnostics tools out there you can use to perform a site audit.
+Screaming Frog and SEO Crawler are two examples.

 Taking steps to improve your site speed is essential, as it’s a very important rank factor in search engines.
 As little as a 1 second delay in page speed can equal an 11% loss of page views.

-Google has a Page Speed tool that can help you evaluate your site speed for mobile and desktop.
+Google has a Page Speed tool that evaluates your site speed for mobile and desktop.
 It also offers actionable advice on steps you can take to improve performance:

-Once you’ve made changes to improve your site performance, you next should create and submit a sitemap to Search Console.
-A sitemap is a formatted XML file on your web server that makes it easier for Google bots to crawl your pages and index them accordingly.
+Once you’ve made changes to improve your site performance, create and submit a sitemap to Search Console.
+A sitemap is a XML file that makes it easier for Google bots to crawl and index your pages.

 You can make a sitemap for free using a tool like XML Sitemaps.
 Then log into Search Console and submit it there.